CBSE Class 12th Exam Date:17 Feb' 26 - 17 Feb' 26

 Also, check the NCERT Books and the NCERT Syllabus here:

-Given below is an important question from this chapter along with the answer.
+Given below are some of the important questions from this chapter, along with the answer.
 This helps students understand how the question appeared in the exam.
 To practice more such types of questions, students can refer to the NCERT Solutions for Class 12 Biology Chapter 9 Biotechnology Principles and Processes.

 A. Palindromic sequences are DNA sequences that read the same in both directions but have an antiparallel orientation.